RajuYuva/interview-preparion/kubernetes.md

   ```
 - This configuration ensures zero-downtime updates.
 - If a deployment fails, Kubernetes can automatically or manually roll back to the previous stable version.
+- Use the **kubectl rollout undo <>** command to revert to the previous stable revision.
+-  Alternatively, if we’re using an automated deployment tool, configure it to trigger this command automatically.

 ---